Coupled-channel influence on the $a_0(1700/1800)$ line shape: Solitary resonance

-If the vector mesons were stable, we can use Eqs. (\ref{Eq2})--(\ref{Eq6}) for estimate of the contributions of vector intermediate states.
+If the vector mesons were stable, we can use Eqs. (\ref{Eq2})$-$(\ref{Eq6}) for an estimate of the contributions of vector intermediate states.
 Let us write the $S$-wave amplitude of the $a_0(1710)$ decay into a pair of vector mesons as where $\epsilon_a$ ($\epsilon_b$) is the polarization four-vector of the $a$ ($b$) vector meson and $g_{a_0ab}$ is the corresponding coupling constant.
 Then the calculation of the width of the $a_0\to VV$ decay near its threshold leads in the nonrelativistic approximation exactly to Eq. (\ref{Eq2}).
-The next approximation is to use Eq. (\ref{Eq2}) to calculate $\Pi^{ab}_{a_0}(s)$ according to Eq. (\ref{Eq3}) and as a result to have the expressions (\ref{Eq4})--(\ref{Eq6}) for contributions of the vector channels.
-Note that this can be done practically by introducing into the decay width the form factor $1/[1+s^2 \rho^2_{ab}(s)/(12m_am_b)]$ which eliminates the increase in the width with increasing $s$ due to the contribution of the amplitude with zero helicities of the vector mesons.
-Below we illustrate the specific differences between this hypothetical variant and the variant that takes into account the finite widths of the vector mesons.
+The next approximation is to use Eq.
+(3) for all $s$ above the $ab$ threshold in order to calculate $\Pi^{ab}_{a_0}(s)$ according to Eq.
+(4) and as a result to have the expressions (5)$-$(7) for contributions of the vector channels.
+Below, we illustrate the specific differences between this hypothetical variant and the variant that takes into account the finite widths of the vector mesons.